 For each department, there is a supervising DVM who will be your primary contact person for any questions and will also be responsible for completing your evaluation.

 The Supervising DVMs for each ASEC department are:

-EMERGENCY/CRITICAL CARE DEPT: Dr. Nicole Spurlock
+EMERGENCY/CRITICAL CARE DEPT: Dr. Joanie Dolance

-ASEC's ECC service is staffed 24/7 by ICU senior clinicians and rotating interns.
-The ECC doctors work day, swing, and overnight shifts, and their scheduled days may vary from week to week.

-All students work with multiple doctors during their time spent with the ECC service.
+ASEC's ECC service is staffed 24/7 by ICU senior clinicians.
+In addition, rotating interns are assigned to the ECC service on most shifts.
+In addition, ECC doctors work daytime, swing, and overnight shifts, and their scheduled days vary from week to week.
+Therefore, all students work with multiple doctors during their time spent with the ECC service.
 The most-senior DVM in the hospital on any particular day is the designated "supervising DVM" for that day.

-However, students should not limit themselves to shadowing only the supervising DVM.
+Students should not limit themselves to shadowing only the supervising DVM.
 Externs are expected to "follow the action" during their shift in order to maximize their learning opportunities.
-Our interns receive the bulk of incoming cases, so externs will commonly "shadow" the interns.
-Externs should remain present as the interns discuss their cases with the senior ICU clinicians and ask questions as they arise.
 If multiple cases are being seen or procedures are being performed simultaneously, externs can choose which DVM/procedure to shadow.

 Etiquette - Externs are encouraged to follow the ECC doctors into our exam rooms during most discussions with clients.
 Please allow the attending DVM to perform all communication with clients - save questions for after you have exited the exam room.
+Also, in certain delicate situations, DVMs may ask that you refrain from shadowing them into the exam rooms situations - please respect their request.